-EDSP 6510 Social and Emotional Needs of the Gifted 3 cr.
+EDSP 6510 Social and Emotional Needs of the Gifted

 Prerequisites: EDSP 4510 or consent of department.
-Defines the distinctive emotional needs of the gifted and presents strategies that
+Defines the distinctive emotional needs of the gifted and presents strategies that educators can use to help the gifted meet those needs at school and at home.

-EDSP 6540 Educational Strategies for the Gifted and Talented
+EDSP 6540 Educational Strategies for the

+Gifted and Talented

+3 cr.
 Prerequisite: EDSP 4510 or consent of department.
 Curricular methods, materials, and resources for teaching the gifted and talented.

-EDSP 6545 Literature for the Gifted and Talented (LIBS 6545 and EDSP 6545 are cross-listed) An exploration of research relating to reading behavior of gifted youngsters, examination of criteria for assessing books useful in promoting cognitive growth of high-ability children, and selection and utilization of literature with this population.
+EDSP 6545 Literature for the Gifted and Talented

+(LIBS 6545 and EDSP 6545 are cross-listed) An exploration of research relating to reading behavior of gifted youngsters, examination of criteria for assessing books useful in promoting cognitive growth of high-ability children, and selection and utilization of literature with this population.